-Kremlin pursues more cases against critics of Ukraine war
+Kremlin critic jailed over denouncing Ukraine war

 Kara-Murza is a journalist and a former associate of late Russian opposition leader Boris Nemtsov, who was assassinated in 2015, and oligarch-turned-dissident Mikhail Khodorkovsky, who was jailed for years in Russia.
 Kara-Murza himself was hospitalized with poisoning symptoms twice, in 2015 and 2017.

-The spokespeople for a Moscow court said investigators have petitioned to place Kara-Murza in pre-trial detention for an initial period of two months.
-A hearing on the petition was scheduled for Friday afternoon, Prokhorov said on Facebook.

-Krasilshchik, the tech executive who left Russia in early March, told Meduza that he had learnt about the case against him from news reports, which by Friday evening remained unconfirmed.
+Krasilshchik, the tech executive who left Russia in early March, told Meduza that he had learned about the case against him from news reports, which by Friday evening remained unconfirmed.
 Russian media have linked the charges to an Instagram post, featuring what Krasilshchik said was the photo of charred human remains in the Kyiv suburb of Bucha.

 “You can’t recover after seeing the images from Bucha,” the photo caption read.
 “You feel that the army of this country of ours, it’s capable of anything … and so is the country.
 That we’re just an order away from mass executions.”